bendqh1/bash/ifs.md

 Restoring IFS's value in `sh` could be more complex though.

 ## Setting IFS to an empty value

+Because unsetting IFS causes some special fallback behavior, we can set it to an empty value to force not using it (or minimally using it):

 IFS can be set to an empty value ("null" IFS) via:

 * `IFS=`